simplicitesoftware/documentation/docs/docs/operation/portainer.md

 ## 4) Configure

-- access `https://portainer.my.domain` **right after starting the service** (it's only configurable for a limited amout of time)
+- access `https://portainer.my.domain` **right after starting the service** (it's only configurable for a limited amount of time)
-- create local environement
+- create local environment
 - create registry.simplicite.io registry, with authentication
 - pull a Simplicité image

 ## 5) Start a Simplicité instance

 This is the minimal configuration to get a working Simplicité (non persistent) instance.
-Create a "stack" (a docker compose deployement, in Portainer's semantics), and paste the following config.
+Create a "stack" (a docker compose deployment, in Portainer's semantics), and paste the following config.

 ```yaml
 services: